-Remarkably, follow the Danube downriver out of Vienna for about 40km and you reach the location of a huge Roman town and military base.
+Remarkably, follow the Danube downriver out of Vienna for about 40km and you reach the location of an even bigger Roman town and military base.

 This architectural park has various historical sites to visit, including extensive reconstructions, a museum, and two amphitheatres.
 And, for some reason, an awful lot of ground squirrels.

 - More info: Carnuntum Roman archeological park

 Schloss Hof Palace and Gardens

 Two Viennese palaces and a city palais proved too little for Prince Eugene of Savoy, a man whose modesty seems to have grown smaller as his wealth grew bigger.

 The baroque Schloss Hof might be considered Eugene’s “little place in the country”.
 If by “little place” you mean a large estate.

 Fill a day trip with a palace to tour, gardens to admire, and a set of outbuildings full of surprises (wandering turkeys, Lipizzaner horses, and hidden rose gardens, to name but three).

 - More info: Schloss Hof